6 latest facts about Johnson & Johnson’s Ebola vaccine

 The company launched multiple clinical trials across the United States, Europe and Africa for the investigational Ebola vaccine regimen in collaboration with global research consortia supported by Europe’s Innovative Medicines Initiative, which is funded through the EU’s Horizon 2020 program, as well as other global partners.

-It also established partnerships with the U.S. Biomedical Advanced Research and Development Authority (BARDA) to speed the development and manufacture of the vaccine regimen.
+It also established partnerships with the to speed the development and manufacture of the vaccine regimen.

-The first dose of the Ebola vaccine regimen uses the same technology as the investigational SARS-CoV-2 vaccine candidate the company is researching for the novel coronavirus
+The first dose of the Ebola vaccine regimen uses the same technology as Johnson & Johnson’s Janssen COVID-19 Vaccine

 The Ebola vaccine regimen is comprised of two doses, each containing a different “carrier viral vector.”
 The vector administered in the first dose is based on Janssen’s AdVac® technology; the vector administered in the second dose is based on MVA-BN® technology from Bavarian Nordic.